radical-lab/radical-lab.github.io/README.md

-reverse personality boxes; "I'm in here, but my box is jumbled like someone shook it up" saying "that isn't real" about fighting on television, when it is real; is confusing, and contradictory; it makes you wonder "what is this?" waving arms around the room and then punching me in the arm to demonstrate "see it hurts", but i'm not allow to join in; because there's no other way to teach #idiocracy there's more to this; mental disabilities ∨ children; perspectives, attention spans, dumbing it down to nobodys' level instead of sult(ann)ing their intelligence,..
+reverse personality boxes; "I'm in here, but my box is jumbled like someone shook it up" saying "that isn't real" about fighting on television, when it is real; is confusing, and contradictory; it makes you wonder "what is this?" waving arms around the room and then repeatedly punching me in the arm to demonstrate "see it hurts", but i'm not allow to join in; because there's no other way to teach #idiocracy there's more to this; mental disabilities ∨ children; perspectives, attention spans, dumbing it down to nobodys' level instead of sult(ann)ing their intelligence,..
+(t)he(y) wanted to learn martial arts, that's all; but (t)he(y) forgot due to attention span distraction (short term memory) when (t)he(y) was told it isn't real, because that is ridiculously absurd

 i discovered hive mind
 i discovered aliens but it's too dangerous; my three greatest phobias are superhypnotism, superintelligence, and knowing the evidence is distributed